Date of Manufacture for Bicycle Components

 two by referring to the book "The Dancing Chain - History

-and Development of the Derailleur Bicycle", by Frank Berto, Ron
+and Development of the Derailleur Bicycle", by Frank Berto, 3rd

-Shepherd and Raymond Henry, 1999.
-The Appendix gives dates of initial
+edition 2009.
+The Appendix gives dates of initial manufacture for the

 Saddles